masoumezabihi/data_engineering_capstone_project/datawarehouse_project/Readme.md

 - This allows direct analysis of sales revenue at the line-item level and can be aggregated for customers, products, or periods.

 These enhancements make the star schema more analytical-friendly, enabling quick insights on customer segmentation and revenue analysis.

+**3. What about if the data comes from a stream, and arrives at random times?**
+Streaming systems handle late-arriving data by using **event-time processing, watermarks, and configurable windowing strategies**.
+These systems prioritize processing data based on **when events actually occurred (event time)** rather than **when they arrive (processing time)**.
+To manage delays, they set thresholds for how long to wait for late data and update results incrementally.
+This ensures accurate outcomes even when data arrives **out of order** or **after initial computations**.
+“Streaming systems like Flink or Kafka Streams process data based on event time rather than just arrival time, so they can handle out-of-order or late data.
+The main tool for this is a **watermark**, which tells the system how far event time has progressed.
+When the watermark passes a window’s end, results are emitted.
+To handle late data, systems allow an **allowed lateness** period, where windows stay open a bit longer.
+Late events within that period update the results; events arriving after it can be sent to a side output instead of being lost.
+Windowing strategies and triggers define when results are fired — for example, when the watermark passes the end, or whenever new late data arrives.
+To support this, state is retained until the lateness period expires.